Panch Kedar: Geography

-The five temples lie ensconced in the region of the Upper Himalayas with the high, snow-covered hill ranges of the Nanda Devi, Chaukhamba, Kedarnath and Neelkanth peaks forming their backdrop.
-Kedarnath is located in the Mandakini River valley while the other shrines are situated in the highlands between the Mandakini valley and the Alakananda gorge.
-They are so remotely located that except Kalpeshwar, the other four are still not accessible by motorable roads but reached by strenuous trekking, starting from late April or early May till early October.
-For the rest of year (the winter season), the shrines are closed due to heavy snowfall.
-Kalpeshwar is accessible throughout the year by a short trek of about 3 km from the nearest road head.
+The five temples are located in the Upper Himalayas, set against the backdrop of the snow-covered peaks of Nanda Devi, Chaukhamba, Kedarnath and Neelkanth.
+Kedarnath is located in the Mandakini River valley, while the remaining shrines are situated in the highlands between the Mandakini valley and the Alaknanda gorge.
+They are so remote that, except for Kalpeshwar, the other four remain inaccessible by motorable roads and can only be reached via strenuous trekking, usually from late April or early May until early October.
+During the winter months, the shrines are closed due to heavy snowfall.
+Kalpeshwar remains accessible year-round via a short trek of about 3 km from the nearest roadhead.
 (See External links for schematic maps of the locations of Panch Kedar).

-The village of Kedarnath is on the edge of Kedarnath mountain slope in a remote northern part of the Garhwal Himalayas.
-Kedarnath ranges drain into the Mandakini River that emerges from the steady edge of the Churabre glacier and forms the picturesque Mandakini valley.
-The Dudhganga, Madhuganga, Swargaduari and Saraswathi are the streams that flow in the valley behind the Kedarnath temple.
-Also seen close to the temple are four sacred ponds called Retah, Udak, Rudra and Rishi.
-Tunganath has an impressive backdrop of the peaks of Panchulli, Nanda Devi, Dunagiri, Kedarnath and Bandar Poonch.
+The village of Kedarnath is situated on the edge of a mountain slope in the remote northern region of the Garhwal Himalayas.
+The Kedarnath ranges drain into the Mandakini River, which originates from the steady terminus of the Churabari glacier and flows through the scenic Mandakini Valley.
+The Dudhganga, Madhuganga, Swargaduari and Saraswathi are the streams that flow through the valley behind the Kedarnath Temple.
+Near the temple there are four sacred ponds: Retah, Udak, Rudra and Rishi.
+Tunganath has an impressive backdrop of the peaks of Panchachuli, Nanda Devi, Dunagiri, Kedarnath and Bandar Poonch.
 The Vaitarani stream flows near Rudranath.
 Kalpeshwar is located in the Urgam valley in a dense forest area.
 Urgam Valley has apple orchards, terraced fields where potato is grown extensively.
 Kalp Ganga river, a tributary of the Alaknanda, flows through the valley.